SeanKilleen/seankilleen.github.io/_posts/2013-11-25-using-jshint-with-underscore-js-in-visual-studio-2012-field-notes.markdown

 redirect_from:
  - /2013/11/using-jshint-with-underscorejs-in.html
 ---
-Since my new gig has me diving into Javascript quite a bit, I've really been loving <a href="http://jshint.com/" >JSHint</a> integration (brought to us lovingly by <a href="http://madskristensen.net/" >Mads Kristensen</a> and the team building the <a href="http://vswebessentials.com/" >Web Essentials</a> 2012 add-on).
+Since my new gig has me diving into Javascript quite a bit, I've really been loving [JSHint](http://jshint.com/) integration (brought to us lovingly by [Mads Kristensen](http://madskristensen.net/) and the team building the [Web Essentials 2012 add-on](http://vswebessentials.com/)).

 ###Firstly: The Cool Feature that Caused my Issue -- Global Variables
 One of my favorite features of JSHint is that it will tell you when you're using a variable that hasn't been defined yet.
 This does wonders for reducing scoping issues, etc.